This is the average price of a used car in each state

 Average Used Car Prices by State

 Some states pay more than others for used cars.
-Here is a ranking of the average used car price by state by ascending order:
+Here is a ranking of the average used car price by state in ascending order:

 |Average Used Car Price by State – iSeeCars